shanecoughlan/data-twist/README.md

 wrong.

 Anyway, load "o_sql07.sql" into your Wordpress MySQL database.
-Don't forget to install Wordpress and it's Geo Mashup plug-in first.
+Don't forget to install Wordpress and the Geo Mashup plug-in first.

 Warning
 -------